zuozhiw/zuozhiw.github.io/content/about.md

 {{< figure class="avatar" src="/portrait.jpeg" alt="avatar">}}

 I am a sixth year Computer Science PhD student at UC Irvine, under the supervision of Professor [Chen Li](https://chenli.ics.uci.edu).
 My research focuses are on the areas of distributed big data processing and query optimization.
-I'm currently looking for a job this year :)
+I am on the job market this year :)

 ## Education
 2017-2023 (expected)